 In an oral submission to the Human Rights Commission of Malaysia’s (Suhakam) public inquiry on the case, the couple’s lawyer Andrew Khoo said the police’s uninterested attitude could be detrimental to the investigation since the authorities only involved the couple’s tenants that stayed in the same houses as the victims three years later.

 “So imagine the criticalness, if there was any criticalness in timing as the result of the disappearance, any advantage to be gained from that has absolutely lost,” he said.

 In addition, Joshua’s brothers Huzir and Firdaus Hanim were also only asked to testify almost two years after the police report was lodged.

-According to Malay Mail, Khoo stated that Malaysia needs to have a legislation recognizing enforced disappearances, to ensure that investigations into such cases will be conducted properly, and the authorities will have a standard to guide them.
+According to Malay Mail, Khoo stated that Malaysia needs to have legislation recognizing enforced disappearances, to ensure that investigations into such cases will be conducted properly and the authorities will have a standard to guide them.

 The session for final oral submissions held on January 20 was chaired by former Court of Appeal judge Datuk Seri Mohd Hishamudin Yunus, Sarawak Suhakam Commissioner Datuk Madeline Berma, and fellow commissioner Jerald Joseph.
 The panel will have to present its findings and recommendations at a later date, pending confirmation.

-Joshua, a Malay Muslim-background believer, and his wife Ruth were last seen at their house in Kg Tunku, Petaling Jaya on November 30, 2016.
-Suhakam suspects that an enforced disappearance may have occurred for their case.
+Joshua, a Malay Muslim-background believer, and his wife Ruth were last seen at their house in Kg Tunku, Petaling Jaya, on November 30, 2016.
+Suhakam suspects that an enforced disappearance may have occurred in their case.